-In December 2009 a Group initiated by Ian Marchant, Chief Executive of SSE, with support from the Scottish Government was set up to ensure that all sectors of Scotland’s economy and civic society contribute fully to achieving Scotland’s ambitious climate change targets.
+In December 2009 a Group initiated by Ian Marchant, (at that time Chief Executive of SSE), with support from the Scottish Government was set up to ensure that all sectors of Scotland’s economy and civic society contribute fully to achieving Scotland’s ambitious climate change targets.

-Almost three years later, the 2020 Climate Group has membership of around 127 individuals from 90 different organisations across Scotland.
+The 2020 Climate Group has membership of approximately 140 individuals from 100 different organisations across Scotland.
 This membership is comprised of some of the largest businesses in Scotland, the Government, local authorities, universities, charities and SMEs.

 Working together to deliver a low carbon future for Scotland through smarter collaborations and better conversations.

 The 2020 Climate Group’s long term aim is to contribute to the transformational change1 required for Scotland to progress to a low carbon economy by bringing together business, voluntary and public sectors to work together.

 1. To help ensure that all sectors of Scotland’s economy and civic society contribute fully to achieving Scotland’s world-leading target of a 42% reduction in greenhouse gas emissions by 2020.

 2. To be a critical friend to the Scottish Government to ensure that the public and private sector support each other in their work towards a low carbon Scotland.

 How we plan to achieve this

 The Group will retain a strong focus on ensuring that the stated objectives are achieved.
 This will be done by:

 - Delivery – of the given project or idea, either directly reducing CO2 emissions or by the project enabling CO2 emissions elsewhere.